HomeMy WebLinkAbout2023-07-18 Planning Board Minutes (Final)Town of Danby Planning Board

 be allowed without cluster (in this case, 3 lots, but they are only proposing 2).
 He added that the

-town has used this provision many mes before his me.
+town has used this provision many times before his time.
 He can't say if it meets the spirit of the

 law, but it does meet the requirements.
-The TB has not at this me removed that provision or
+The TB has not at this time removed that provision or

 changed the zoning to not allow it.